September 10, 2018

 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-I do actually need to get round to posting my version of the actual Apple Crumble, but I am here for all the alternatives and flavours I can squeeze out of one dessert, and these Cookie bars take the biscuit.
+I do actually need to get round to posting my version of the actual apple crumble, but I am here for all the alternatives and flavours I can squeeze out of one dessert, and these cookie bars take the biscuit.
 Get it?
-Biscuit? anyway… they are YUMMY, if I can say so myself.
+Biscuit?
+Anyway… they are YUMMY, if I do say so myself.

 Dried apple is something I probably wouldn’t eat so much on its own all of the time, as I would just eat a regular apple, or there are other dried fruits I prefer.
 However, its the perfect texture and flavour for these beauties, and gives a wonderful flavour.
 I did worry that the mixture would actually become too dry, so the white chocolate chips help give them a bit of goo.